 - 4.1.1.
 Within forty-five (45) days of the assignment of the Chief Medical Officer, and at each contract anniversary thereafter, the Contractor and the NHH CEO, in consultation with the Chief Medical Officer, shall develop a list of performance metrics based upon the deliverables, functions and responsibilities of the Chief Medical Officer.
 The performance metrics shall be approved by the NHH CEO prior to being effective.
-The performance metrics shall be reviewed by the NHH CEO on at least a quarterly basis with the Chief Medical Officer.
-These meetings shall be documented with written progress notes by the NHH CEO. - 4.1.2.
+The performance metrics shall be reviewed by the NHH CEO on at least a quarterly basis with the Chief Medical Officer. - 4.1.2.
 The Contractor shall ensure the services provided by the Chief Medical Officer at NHH are satisfactory to the Department.
 As part of this responsibility, the Contractor shall, no less than annually and more frequently if required by DHHS, provide an evaluation tool to solicit input from the NHH CEO regarding the Chief Medical Officer's provision of services under the contract. - 4.1.3.
 The Contractor shall develop a corrective action plan to address any concerns raised by the NHH CEO in the evaluation tool, and provide a copy of such plan to the NHH CEO for review.
 If the NHH CEO disagrees with the Contractor's proposed resolutions within the corrective action plan, the dispute shall be referred to the DHHS Commissioner for resolution with the Contractor.